 While I was at OMMA Native, I was on a panel about getting scale for native ads.
 I enjoyed the discussion and I think we had a conversation that the industry needs to have and debate.
 Specifically, we talked a lot about ad technology companies wanting to create “scale” in native advertising and content formats.
 I thought I’d share a bit here about that conversation and expand on some of my thoughts.

-The article is called “Screw Scale”.
-I did not say this.
-Scale is important.
-How we think about scale in an age where scale can be just as effectively created by peer-to-peer models as it can by classic media reach is important though.
-And when ad platform technologies start talking scale, I get nervous.
+I love scale.
+I love it when our industry makes things that move people around the world.
+But when ad platform technologies start talking “scale”, I get nervous.
 I get nervous about standardization in the name of scale.
-I get nervous about things becoming “lowest-common denominator” formats and content in the name of scale.
+I get nervous about things becoming “lowest-common denominator” in the name of scale.